on1san/Custom-Player-Sprite-Switcher/README.md

 Walking and Fishing Sprites should only use Black + 2 Custom colors!

-Import your own spritesheet with
+Convert your own spritesheet into gen1recomp assets with

 > https://crystal-clear-converter.netlify.app.

+Then add the character folders to the zipped mods assets folder and install the mod.

 ---